tfsec/tfsec.github.io/_docs/azure/storage/no-public-access.md

 ---
-title: azure-storage-no-public-access - Storage containers in blob storage mode should not have public access
+title: Storage containers in blob storage mode should not have public access
+shortcode: azure-storage-no-public-access
+legacy: AZU011
 summary: Storage containers in blob storage mode should not have public access
 resources: [azure_storage_container]
-permalink: /docs/azure/azure-storage-no-public-access/
+permalink: /docs/azure/storage/no-public-access/
+redirect_from:
+  - /docs/azure/AZU011/
 ---

 ### Explanation